kieranc/octowatch/readme.md

 ![Octowatch screenshot](https://raw.github.com/kieranc/octowatch/master/octowatch.png "Sample screenshot")

-This is a fork adapted to work with the currect -devel branch of OctoPrint, version 1.2.0.
+This is a fork adapted to work with the current -devel branch of OctoPrint, version 1.2.0.
 I've added reading of temperatures and updated the API calls to work with the new version.